AditiBande58/Group-Project/Report.md

 ## 1. Evidence of Collaboration

-Below is a link to a google doc of our Discord messaging threads showing us delegating up our work:
+Below is a link to a Google Doc of our Discord messaging threads showing us delegating up our work:

 https://docs.google.com/document/d/1Vc4_2EAXj4HJqVSQAZqebEfJTplr0FOE57W2tb1xdNg/edit?usp=sharing